What Golf Balls The Pros Use: PGA, Liv & LPGA Breakdown

 Urethane covers come on premium balls and are more expensive.
 The benefit of them is that they’re softer and they produce more spin.
 The downside is that they aren’t as durable.

-On cheaper 2 or 3 piece golf balls, the cover material will be ionomer or Surlyn.
-The benefit of these are that they’re more durable and are cheaper.
-The downside is that they don’t have as much short game spin.
+On cheaper 2 or 3 piece balls, the cover material will be ionomer or Surlyn.
+The benefits of these are that they’re more durable and are cheaper.
+The downside is that they don’t have as much short-game spin.
+You can learn more about the different covers HERE.

 When it comes to soft or firm balls, you can look at the overall feel of the ball or the compression rating.
 Some people consider soft and low compression balls the same thing.
 They also consider firm and high compression balls the same.